pilvcc/battleship-solver/README.md

 bun run build
 ```

-This produces solve.js; paste that into your Chrome console.
-Then run one of the
+Paste solve.js into your Chrome console, then run one of the install functions:
-install functions:

 - `installSolveButton()` installs a Solve button in the toolbar
-- `installAutoSolve()` installs auto-solve, which solves on every click
+- `installAutoSolve()` installs auto-solve on every move

 ## The Solver

 This is more an assistant than a solver.
-It's possible (and not that hard) to
+It's possible to write a full solver,
-write a full solver, but the goal of this tool instead is to change the
-character of the game.
+but the goal of this tool instead is to change the character of the game.

-The game has easy and hard puzzles.
-Easy puzzles can be autosolved by repeatedly
+For background, the game has easy and hard puzzles.
+Easy puzzles can be
-applying a few rules:
+autosolved by repeatedly applying some rules:

 - If a line has used up its ship squares, the rest must be water
 - If a line has used up its non-ship squares, the rest must be ship